Chatbots. OOO auto-email replies. Garage door openers. Online appointment scheduling software. Robotic vacuum cleaners. Driverless cars.

 2. Use an ERP inventory system (optional)

 ERP inventory systems automate parts of the inventory process.
-ERP systems are typically used by large brands because they provide an all-in-one inventory and order management system as well as connections for planning logistics, finances, and general operations.
+ERP systems are typically used by large brands because they provide an all-in-one inventory and order management system as well as connections for planning inbound and outbound logistics, finances, and general operations.
 Having an ERP system centralizes your operations, which increases efficiency and encourages automation.

 3. Set reorder points